Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Clout and Tribe

 Currently, we are trying two completely different experiments.
 One is a more user-friendly platform where anyone can easily buy and hold tokens, with simple operations and low barriers.
-The other leans more towards the characteristics of the crypto space, providing a new way to interact with creators.
-For example, users can participate in creators' live streams through tokens, interact with them in real-time, and support creators through a subscription model.
+The other leans more towards the characteristics of the crypto field, providing a new way for users to interact with creators.
+For example, users can participate in creators' live broadcasts through tokens, interact with them in real-time, and also support creators through a subscription model.
 Therefore, these two experiments represent two different experiences we are exploring.

 Perspectives from Tensor Team Members

-Imran: I think this is precisely the trend happening in the entire speculative crypto market right now.
-In the token space, the Tensor team has many unique insights, especially regarding consumer trading.
+Imran: I think this is exactly the trend happening in the entire speculative crypto market right now.
+In the token field, the Tensor team has many unique insights, especially in consumer trading.
 Today, we have invited two founders from Tensor and Vector, Richard and Ilja, to share their thoughts.

 Imran: What are your views on consensus mechanisms?
 What is the current product direction?**

 Richard: Our team has created an excellent mobile-native trading experience for memes.
-We can say that we are one of the earliest teams to try this model.
+We can say we are one of the earliest teams to try this model.
 Projects like Moonshot are also worth mentioning.
 Now, more and more teams realize that building a quality trading experience on mobile is feasible, such as integrating wallet functions directly into the app.
 The user's logical deduction is: Can all these professional meme trading functions be moved to mobile?
 These platforms provide complex statistics and trading charts.
-In other words, we can achieve an experience similar to Tensor on mobile, but focused on memes.
+In other words, we can achieve a Tensor-like experience on mobile, but focused on memes.

-However, from the "first principles" perspective, we need to consider one question: Will professional traders really choose to complete complex trades on mobile?
-They might, but historically, mobile devices are more suitable for scenarios that require quick operations anytime and anywhere.
-For example, someone might quickly complete a trade while on a train, during work breaks, or while resting, rather than staring at a screen for four or five hours of deep operations like on a desktop.
+However, from a "first principles" perspective, we need to consider one question: Will professional traders really choose to complete complex trades on mobile?
+They might, but based on historical experience, mobile devices are more suitable for scenarios that require quick operations anytime and anywhere.
+For example, someone might quickly complete a trade on a train, during a work break, or while resting, rather than staring at the screen for four or five hours of deep operations like on a desktop.
 Therefore, fundamentally, we believe the goal of mobile is not to provide professional-level trading functions but to create a more user-friendly trading experience suitable for retail users.
 At the same time, we will also consider developing a desktop application to achieve seamless connectivity between the two.

 Currently, the professional trading market on desktop is already a "red ocean."
 Many teams are developing almost identical products, and competition is fierce.
 So we decided to prioritize focusing on retail mobile products and gradually consider desktop development.
-We also intend to avoid directly adding professional features based on user feedback but rather hope to provide users with some new experiences that make them realize these features are unique to mobile.
+We also intend to avoid adding professional features directly based on user feedback; instead, we hope to provide users with some new experiences that make them realize these features are unique to mobile.
 For example, mobile can provide real-time alerts through push notifications or quickly copy trades, which cannot be done on desktop.
 This is precisely the differentiated experience we hope to create in mobile-native applications.

 Photon